ninaroussille/ninaroussille.github.io/_pages/research.md

 about outside options on their current wage: workers that would experience a 10% wage change if switching to their outside option only expect a 1% change.
 Second, workers in low-paying firms underestimate wages elsewhere.
-Third, in response to information about thewages of similarworkers, respondents correct their beliefs about their outside options and change their job search and wage negotiation intentions.
+Third, in response to information about the wages of similar workers, respondents correct their beliefs about their outside options and change their job search and wage negotiation intentions.
 Finally, we analyze the consequences of anchoring in a simple equilibrium model.
 In the model, anchored beliefs keep overly pessimistic workers stuck in low-wage jobs,